 Bleeding hearts flower for several weeks before they become dormant in the heat of the summer.
 However, the plant remains alive underneath the soil to pop up again once the heat has died down or in the following season.
 They also self-seed, giving you a long-lasting patch of bleeding hearts that continue to grow yearly.

-These plants are also suitable for containers as long as the pot is large enough.
-This allows you to adjust the growing conditions throughout the year, especially if your environment doesn’t quite match the needs of the plant.
+These plants are also suitable for containers if the pot is large enough.
+This allows you to adjust the growing conditions throughout the year, especially if your environment doesn’t quite match the plant’s needs.
 They can even be grown indoors, although they will perform much better in outdoor settings.

 Found in shaded woodland areas, bleeding heart flowers grow best when given partial shade throughout the day.
 This translates to around 4 hours of direct light or a full day of dappled shade under trees.